learn-throw2me/learn-throw2me.github.io/README.md

 # Throw 2 Me
 Start tackling coding challenges today to learn, grow, and become an expert!

-(Copyright 2024 The owner of throw2me.com)
+**(Copyright 2024 The owner of throw2me.com)**

+**Building an app is not allowed with the content from this repository**

+You can deploy a website, but not build an app, because this would result in identical apps with same code base.
-Please check the license for information related to the use of the contents in this repository.
+Please refer to the license for information related to the use of the contents in this repository.

 This repository, a part of Project Throw 2 Me, is crafted and maintained by the owner of [throw2me.com](https://throw2me.com), with the mission of making coding education open, accessible, and engaging for all.
 This repository is regularly updated with new challenges and resources, ensuring a continuous process of learning and skill development.